techguy16/LinStore/README.md

 # LinStore
-The only app store you'll ever need on Linux.
+The fastest and lightest app store for Linux.
-Sadly the install function only works, so the uninstall doesn't.
-Please report any bugs to the issues tab.

 ## Install
 To install LinStore, run the following command: